Email FacebookTwitterMenu burgerClose thin

 In kind transfers can also protect you from price fluctuations caused by stock market volatility.
 For example, say you had to sell your 1,000 shares of XYZ company for $100 per share.
 But when you’re ready to reinvest in your new brokerage account, those shares are now selling for $120 each.
 The $100,000 in liquid cash you got from the sale would only buy you 833 shares of the same stock at the new price.

 With an in kind transfer, your shares would be received at the new brokerage at their current market value.
-So even if prices change, you’re not forced to sell low and buy to maintain your position.
+So even if prices change, you’re not forced to sell low and buy high to maintain your position.

 Using an in kind transfer can also make sense from a tax perspective.
 Selling assets for an in cash transfer could trigger capital gains tax if those assets appreciated in price while you held them.
 With in kind transfers, you can avoid these tax consequences since you’re just moving assets from one place to another.